vusimoy0/sampleKMMProj/README.md

 * SQLDelight as the chaching layer for both platforms
 * MVI Architecture.

+On the iOS side of things, we use cocoapods to manage dependencies.
+On Android, Gradle.

-The app was done as a part of a course on codingwithmitch.com. and is just a reference project for the next couple of KMM projects to get a feel for the tech.
+The app was done as a part of a course on codingwithmitch.com and is just a reference project for the next couple of KMM projects to get a feel for the tech.